2 July , 2025

 The history of Kungsträdgården Park

 Kungsträdgården, Stockholm’s oldest park, traces its roots to the 15th century as a royal vegetable garden (kålgård).
 Transformed into a Baroque pleasure garden under King Erik XIV, it opened to the public in the 1770s.
-After the 1825 Makalös Palace fire, the park expanded, later gaining linden-lined avenues and iconic statues like Charles XIII and Molin’s Fountain.
+After the 1825 Makalös Palace fire, the park expanded, later gaining linden-lined avenues and iconic statues like Charles XII and Molin’s Fountain.
 Consequently, a hub of cultural events and historical moments (e.g., the 1970s Battle of the Elms), it remains a vibrant blend of royal legacy and urban vitality.

 Springtime cherry blossoms